FOR THE NEXT MILLENNIUM

 Speaking of, any other Moonlight fans out there?
 Who felt themselves asking, “Is it Thursday yet?”
 Being a huge Moonlight fan myself, I practically jumped in excitement when I read Jason Dohring had been cast.
 When I read the news, I asked my sister, “What would be the best casting ever on The Originals?”
 Without knowing anything, she said, “Jason Dohring.”
 It took her a couple minutes to realize that her first guess was, in fact, the truth and not a joke.

 Finally, how long before Cami breaks her own “professional” boundaries with Klaus?

 Well, what did you think of “For the Next Millennium?”
 Let me know in the comments!

-Stay tuned for when I recap next week’s all-new episode, “You Hung the Moon.”If you enjoyed this article, please help us spread the word!
-Share with your friends or save to Pinterest to read later.
+Stay tuned for when I recap next week’s all-new episode, “You Hung the Moon.”Pin this article to read later!
+And make sure to follow us on Pinterest.